 This program area priority is designed to rapidly deploy strategies and fill knowledge and information gaps to protect the nation’s food and agricultural supply chains, from production through consumption, during and after extreme weather and disasters.

-All applicants must directly address effects associated with an extreme weather event or disaster that has occurred.
-Applications must address one or more of the following emphasis areas:
+All applications must directly address 1) effects associated with an extreme weather event or disaster and 2) one or more of the following emphasis areas:

 - Agroecosystem Resilience